-- Ice and snow: Roads freezing over should be real concern for your winter move.
-Icy roads can cause delays in your move depending on the severity of the situation.
-Besides affecting the road conditions, harsh weather could slow down your movers and simply make your experience less than optimal.
+- Ice and snow: Freezing roads should be a real concern for your winter move.
+Icy roads can cause delays in your move, depending on the severity of the situation.
+Besides affecting road conditions, harsh weather conditions could slow down your movers and make your experience less than optimal.

 - School: school-age children would be in the middle of their school year.
 This makes a transition more difficult for some children.
-Not only would they have to adapt to a new house and new surroundings, but a new school.
-Children may feel out of place entering a school that’s already been in session for a few months.
+They must adapt to a new house, surroundings, and school.
+Children may feel out of place entering a school that has already been in session for a few months.

 - Shorter days: Shorter days mean less natural light for your move.
-Movers may have to work in the dark and this would increase the chances of an accident.
+Movers may have to work in the dark, increasing the chances of an accident.

 - Holidays: Holidays are notoriously expensive and stressful.
 Moving during the holidays would mean an extra expense and stressful situation.
-Not to mention, moving during the holidays might affect traditions.
+Not to mention, this might affect traditions.
 If you do move during the holidays, be sure to plan to avoid any inconveniences.